MatthewRalston/kdb/quickstart.md

 ## What is `.kdb`?

-The K-mer database (.kdb) is a file format and command-line utility (CLI) for accessing precomputed k-mers from sequencing data. .kdb views k-mer graph databases as a fundamental technology to look at biological sequence identities and abundances.
+The K-mer database (.kdb) is a file format, a minimal python module (kmerdb) and command-line utility (CLI) packaged together in a pip module, for accessing precomputed k-mers from sequencing data. .kdb views k-mer graph databases as a fundamental technology to look at biological sequence identities and abundances.
 K-mer methods have been noted as fast and are used in areas from NGS quality control to phylogenomic investigations.

 .kdb is based on the block GNU-zip file (bgzf) standard.
 Each .kdb file has a header or metadata section, much like .bam files.
 It is essentially a tab-delimited format with the last column unstructured for k-mer specific metadata.
 Input files and total k-mer counts are stored in the metadata block at the top of the file